Glyndŵr National Park: NRW approval

+The consultation also received 13 requests for the boundaries to be amended, with campaigns to include areas such as Llandrillo and Mynydd Mynyllod in Denbighshire.
+There are to be no further adjustments to the proposed boundaries.

+The Welsh Government is to further consider the proposal following a Public Notice period and receiving information and evidence, such as consultation responses, to then make a final decision and set out the next steps.
+The Public Notice period would last from 16 January 2026 to 15 February 2026.
+The current Welsh Government, led by Welsh Labour, pledged to designate a new national park in their 2021 election manifesto.

+Public inquiry

+In March 2026, the Welsh Government announced it would appoint Planning and Environment Decisions Wales (PEDW) to hold a public local inquiry on the proposed national park to allow the representations and objections made towards the proposal to be considered.
+This followed concerns being raised by all five councils the park is to cover, and several issuing formal objections to it.
+Therefore under the National Parks and Access to the Countryside Act 1949, a public local inquiry was now needed, which would involve the planning inspector to scrutinise the arguments for and against the proposal, and then make a recommendation to the Welsh ministers.
+As a result of the inquiry, the government could not make the decision before the 2026 Senedd election.

 Proposals

 Designation

 Natural Resources Wales (NRW) is the authority with the statutory powers to designate national parks in Wales.
 In order to evaluate whether there is a case for a new national park, NRW would host local consultations with communities and local authorities, check how suitable an area is to meet the legal definition of a national park, determine its boundaries, and finally make the recommendation on whether to establish a new national park to Welsh Ministers.
 The final decision on whether to designate a national park would be the responsibility of the Minister for Rural Affairs.

 To be considered to be part of the national park, NRW would have to assess whether an area is significant and "picturesque enough" in the national context requiring national park status.
 This criterion is not solely based on picturesque natural visuals as it is "a wide-ranging concept" but would also involve wildness, tranquillity, heritage and culture.

 To establish the national park, a national park authority for the park would be set up.
 However, the final role of such an authority has not been fully decided, in particular planning responsibility, and whether the authority would take control of all planning applications within the boundaries of the national park or whether local authorities would still hold some say.
 However, a Denbighshire County Councillor stated that, as he understands it, the North East Wales national park would not have a planning function.